EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/speculations.md

 title: Speculations & Assumptions
 permalink: /speculations/
 ---
 Envisioning and modeling Seneca Village required speculation and making informed assumptions.
 These assumptions were supported by a variety of factors including New York’s 19th-century architectural history, the variation in declared value of different properties, and input from many of the researchers and scholars who have studied Seneca Village.
-These sources can be found in our [References Cited](/references) list and we give our thanks to our many advisors, listed our the [About](/about) page.
+These sources can be found in our [References Cited](/references) list and we give our thanks to our many advisors, listed on our the [About](/about) page.

 This list details those assumptions.
 Unless we had evidence for particular buildings or locations, these were applied consistently across the Village allowing for minimal exceptions to produce credible and expected variation.